zachflower/flower.codes/http/uses.md

 ## Accessories

+- **Thule EnRoute Escort 2 Backpack** - This is a nicely sized backpack with a ton of storage, reasonable organization, and a lot of thought put into keeping my stuff safe from drops and bumps.
-- **Korin Design ClickPack Pro** - I found this bag at a thrift store, and use it for travel and other non-work purposes.
-It holds a _ton_, maintains a consistent shape, and has some killer anti-theft features.
+- **Samsonite Colombian Leather Flap-Over Messenger Bag** - I found this bag at a thrift store and I absolutely love it.
+It's well made, nicely designed, and very professional.
+I've found it to be perfect for work.
 - **Casio Data Bank Watch (Silver _and_ Gold)** - I received my first Data Bank as a gift several years ago, and I [haven't worn an Apple Watch](/2022/05/07/offline-first.html) since.
 - **Pilot G2 Pens** - These are the best ballpoint pens ever made.
 Period.